 - Annual Conference records - These include handwritten and published journals of yearly Annual Conference meetings, as well as printed and audiovisual records of the Annual Conference sessions themselves.
 The Journals summarize the Annual Conference meeting, list members of boards/commissions/agencies, record pastoral appointments, and provide summary financial information.
 We hold Journals of the New York Annual Conference (formed from the New England Conference in 1800) and the New York East Annual Conference (formed from the New York Conference in 1848 and reunited with it in 1964).
 Also included are some Journals from annual conferences no longer in existence that had churches located in the New York area, such as the Swedish and East German conferences of the Methodist Church, as well as conferences of the Evangelical United Brethren Church and the Methodist Protestant Church.

-- Records of boards, commissions, and agencies of the Annual Conference
+- Records of boards, commissions, and agencies of the Annual Conference - These include records of the Board of Trustees and a limited number of records from other entities.

 - Closed local church records - The Discipline of the United Methodist Church directs that when a church closes, its records come to the Conference Archives.
 If a church merges into another church, its historical records go to the new merged church.
 Older records from churches that are still open are most often held at the church itself.
 The conference archivist can usually provide information about historical church mergers and the current location of older church records.